Achievable logoAchievable logo

 Type Features

-Diffuse large B cell lymphoma Most common NHL, commonly seen in the chest, neck, armpit, abdomen, associated with HIV, EBV; shows diffuse, large malignant lymphoid cells.
+Diffuse large B cell lymphoma Most common NHL.
+Commonly seen in the chest, neck, armpit, and abdomen.
+Associated with HIV and EBV.
+Shows diffuse sheets of large malignant lymphoid cells.

-Cutaneous T cell lymphoma Involves skin, presents as rash, plaques, dry itchy eczema-like lesions, lymphadenopathy, hepatosplenomegaly.
-Mycosis fungoides shows infiltration of skin by malignant T cells with cerebriform nuclei (Sezary cells), intraepidermal collections of atypical cells called Pautrier’s microabscesses.
-Sezary syndrome is when malignant T cells called Sezary cells invade the bloodstream.
+Cutaneous T cell lymphoma Involves the skin.
+Presents as rash, plaques, and dry, itchy, eczema-like lesions; may also cause lymphadenopathy and hepatosplenomegaly.
+Mycosis fungoides shows infiltration of skin by malignant T cells with cerebriform nuclei (Sezary cells) and intraepidermal collections of atypical cells called Pautrier’s microabscesses.
+Sezary syndrome occurs when malignant T cells (Sezary cells) invade the bloodstream.

-Small cell lymphocytic lymphoma Counterpart of CLL in lymph nodes; pseudo-follicles of mature looking malignant lymphoid cells, smudge cells; B cell origin, autoantibodies to RBCs, platelets seen, hypogammaglobulinemia, monoclonal Ig spikes, may involve bone marrow.
+Small cell lymphocytic lymphoma Counterpart of CLL in lymph nodes.
+Shows pseudo-follicles of mature-looking malignant lymphoid cells and smudge cells.
+B-cell origin.
+Autoantibodies to RBCs and platelets may be seen, along with hypogammaglobulinemia and monoclonal Ig spikes.
+May involve bone marrow.

-Nodal marginal zone lymphoma Arises from B cells, seen in older persons with HCV, lymphadenopathy, B symptoms
+Nodal marginal zone lymphoma Arises from B cells.
+Seen in older persons with HCV.
+Presents with lymphadenopathy and B symptoms.

-Anaplastic large cell lymphoma More common in young adults and children; Ki 1 or CD30+, lymphadenopathy, bone marrow and CNS involvement may occur; malignant cells are cytotoxic T cells; anaplastic large cells, with horseshoe nuclei, nuclear inclusions (doughnut cells)
+Anaplastic large cell lymphoma More common in young adults and children.
+Ki 1 or CD30+.
+Presents with lymphadenopathy; bone marrow and CNS involvement may occur.
+Malignant cells are cytotoxic T cells.
+Shows anaplastic large cells with horseshoe nuclei and nuclear inclusions (doughnut cells).

-Burkitt’s lymphoma Associated with EBV infections, t(8;14), endemic and sporadic forms; shows “starry sky” appearance with diffuse blue lymphocytes with scant cytoplasm interspersed with tingible-body macrophages*; Ki-67 positive; can progress to leukemia, jaw and GI tract lesions more common.
+Burkitt’s lymphoma Associated with EBV infections and t(8;14).
+Has endemic and sporadic forms.
+Shows a “starry sky” appearance with diffuse blue lymphocytes with scant cytoplasm interspersed with tingible-body macrophages*; Ki-67 positive.
+Can progress to leukemia.
+Jaw and GI tract lesions are more common.

-CNS lymphoma May be primary or secondary, may also involve eyes, spinal cord and meninges; most are diffuse large B-cell lymphomas; associated with AIDS, immunosuppression; presents with headache, nausea, vomiting, seizures, double vision, hearing loss, arm or leg weakness.
+CNS lymphoma May be primary or secondary; may also involve eyes, spinal cord, and meninges.
+Most are diffuse large B-cell lymphomas.
+Associated with AIDS and immunosuppression.
+Presents with headache, nausea, vomiting, seizures, double vision, hearing loss, and arm or leg weakness.

-T-Lymphoblastic lymphoma/leukemia Rare, mostly seen in teens and young adults; considered either lymphoma or ALL depending on bone marrow involvement; origin is thymus; presents as mediastinal mass, dyspnea, swollen face and arms; mature looking T cells on histology.
+T-Lymphoblastic lymphoma/leukemia Rare; mostly seen in teens and young adults.
+Considered either lymphoma or ALL depending on bone marrow involvement.
+Origin is thymus.
+Presents as a mediastinal mass with dyspnea and swollen face and arms.
+Mature-looking T cells on histology.

-Adult T cell leukemia/lymphoma More common in Japan, Caribbean, Africa; associated with HTLV-1; seen in adults; acute or chronic presentation, skin, liver, lung, lymph node involvement may occur; hypercalcemia, immunocompromised, histology shows “flower cells” which are malignant lymphocytes with convoluted nucleus.
+Adult T cell leukemia/lymphoma More common in Japan, the Caribbean, and Africa.
+Associated with HTLV-1.
+Seen in adults.
+May present acutely or chronically.
+Skin, liver, lung, and lymph node involvement may occur.
+Hypercalcemia and immunocompromise can occur.
+Histology shows “flower cells,” which are malignant lymphocytes with a convoluted nucleus.

 *tingible-body macrophages are histiocytes phagocytosing apoptotic bodies.